-Learning Area: Mathematics
+Learning Area: Mathematics Course Length: One year

 General Mathematics provides a tailored course in preparation for entry into Stage 1 General Mathematics.

 Students achieving a 'B' grade or better, with teacher recommendation, have the necessary background to proceed to Stage 1 General Mathematics.
 Students may also proceed to Stage 1 Essential Mathematics.